thomasruiz/static-edit/README.md

 })
 ```

-Elem is a class that have the following public method/properties:
+All the elements are instances of a class that have the following public methods/properties:

 ```typescript
 class Element {